Thinking about adoption?

 In the majority of cases, the birth parent/s of a local child will select the adoptive parents themselves from a number of profiles presented to them by the Department.
 If approved by the AAC, you will be asked to complete a profile if you are considering adoption of a local child.
 A local birthparent could select you soon after approval or you could wait years in the hope of being chosen.

-For those adopting from overseas, from the time you are approved to when you are offered a child for adoption, can take an average of 4 to 7 years.
+For those adopting from overseas, from the time you are approved to when you are offered a child for adoption, can take an average of four to seven years.
 However, these timelines do change according to the number of children in need of adoption from your chosen country and that country's processes and policies.

 9. Will waiting times affect our eligibility to have a child placed with us for adoption?